-Reframing is one of the most powerful techniques that make it so much easier to adopt new habits.
+Reframing is one of the most powerful techniques that makes it so much easier to adopt new habits.

 Give your organizational tasks names that take your mind away from the fact that’s it’s a dull task so that you can enjoy a totally different attitude when approaching them.